 - Expansion of persistent volume claims (PVCs).

 - Disconnected mode and proxy mode.

 - External storage cluster connectivity.
-This enables a cluster to connect to external Red Hat CEPH storage, as well as the standard internal mode, where the storage cluster runs inside the OpenShift Container Platform.
+This enables a cluster to connect to external Red Hat Ceph storage, as well as the standard internal mode, where the storage cluster runs inside OpenShift Container Platform.

 ESG Technical Validation